Contact Us Today (424) 372-3112

 Protective Orders

-Domestic Violence Protective Orders in California
+Domestic Violence Protective Orders in Los Angeles

 When there has been an incident of domestic violence, threat of violence, stalking, harassment, assault, burglary, annoying phone calls, rape, trespassing, or vandalism, the courts can issue a protective order against the accused.

 Protective orders should not be taken lightly.
 If you have been served with a protective order, you should consult a criminal defense attorney.
-Getting a criminal protective order removed can be a complicated court process, and you should an attorney that is proficient in this area of criminal law to help you.
+Getting a criminal protective order removed can be a complicated court process, and you should have an attorney who is proficient in this area of criminal law to help you.
 In California, protective orders are of three types:

 Emergency Protective Orders